2024 Individual Support Grant Recipients Announced

 Martin Friedman and the Gottliebs:

-Martin Friedman and his wife Mildred (Mickey) formed a very good friendship with the Gottliebs which extended into their traveling along with them to São Paulo.
-They were personally gifted the painting Bastille Day (1961) from the Gottliebs as a thank-you for the organization of the Walker Art Center exhibition and their futher support of the São Paulo Bienal show.
-Below are their notes of appreciation.
+Martin Friedman and his wife Mildred (Mickey) formed a close friendship with the Gottliebs, extending into their traveling to São Paulo together.
+The Friedmans were gifted the painting Bastille Day (1961) as a thank-you for the organization of the Walker Art Center exhibition and their further support at the São Paulo Bienal.
 Below are their notes of appreciation.

 "Everyone who visits us is knocked out by the beauty of the painting and reactions run from amazement to sheer envy -- why not?" – Martin Friedman